-I'll always recommend walking to anyone while traveling.
-Sydney is no exception.
-Walking is the best way to find those off the beaten path places, nice little pubs or for just enjoying the great wheather.
+I will always recommend walking as your best mode of getting around a city, and Sydney is no exception.
+Walking is the best way to find those off the beaten path places, nice little pubs and shops, or wandering around with no set agenda but to enjoy the weather and the atmosphere.
 There are so many wonderful sights to see, and walking allows you to explore more.

 One of my most memorable walks was from Circular Quay, through McQuarie Street, along Hyde Park, to Darling Harbour and Chinatown....phew what a walk!!